gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 import SetupJavaScript from '/docs/workflows/_sdk-setup/_setup-javascript.mdx';
 import Arcade, {Clip} from '/src/components/Arcade.tsx';
-import PkceInfo from '/docs/workflows/\_pkce-info.mdx';
-import StateInfo from '/docs/workflows/\_state-info.mdx';
-import AppSchemeCaution from '/docs/workflows/\_app-scheme-caution.mdx';
-import InvocationTip from '/docs/workflows/\_invocation-type-tip.mdx';
-import InvocationDiagram from '/docs/platform-overview/\_invocation-url-diagram.mdx';

 # Integrate Beyond Identity Passwordless Authentication into NextAuth

-This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a Next application that uses NextAuth.
+This guide provides information on how to set up Beyond Identity as a passwordless authentication provider for a [Next](https://nextjs.org) application that uses [NextAuth](https://authjs.dev).

 This guide will cover: